johnandrea/gedcom-desc-report/README.md

 --dots = number of dots

 Number of dots to prefix every line.
 Default is 4.
+If less than 1, tabs will be used.

 --maxgen = maximum generations to show.
 If missing, there is no limit.